Delahoyde & Hughes

 - What is the moral to this story?

-- Ovid tells us that some say Diana was too cruel.
+- Ovid tells us that some say Diana was too cruel, others that she was justified (58).
 What do you think of the way she punishes Actaeon?

 It doesn't pay to be the mistress of a powerful male.
-Semele is urged to demand that Jove (Zeus) reveal himself in all his glory, and he makes "The Rash Promise."
-Jove assumes the role of the mother by sewing up the fetus that will become Bacchus (Dionysus) in his thigh.
+Juno convinces herself that Semele's arrogance is the result of her being impregnated by Jove (Zeus).
+Disguised, Juno urges Semele to demand that Jove reveal himself in all his godlike glory.
+Jove visits Semele and makes "The Rash Promise."
+Of course, the mortal Semele can't handle the phenomenon and is singed.
+Jove assumes the role of the mother by sewing up in his thigh the fetus that will become Bacchus (Dionysus).

 - Who is Tiresias?

-- What did he mean when he tells Liriope that her son will live to see old age if "he never knows himself."
+- What did he mean when he tells Liriope that her son Narcissus will live to see old age if he never knows himself (61).

 Narcissus and Echo: